Poolitzer/poolitzer.github.io/_pages/starting.md

 #### content=[{'tag': 'p', 'children': ['Hello world']}]

 The second required attribute.
 It's a Node element, which looks a bit unhandy, we know.
 Hopefully we are able to add easy html and/or markdown support soon.
+Right now, have a look at [this page]({{ site.baseurl }}{% link _pages/node.md %}) to get a nice introduction.

 ### Check your page
 `new_page.url`